omshiv2415/EasyRoutePlanner/README.md

 ------------

-<h1 align="center">This application core functionality is Street View </h2>[You can check it out on the Google Play store.](https://play.google.com/store/apps/details?id=com.msc.fitnesstracker)
+<p align="center">This application core functionality is Street View [You can check it out on the Google Play store.](https://play.google.com/store/apps/details?id=com.msc.fitnesstracker)

 ------------